 Belarus court rules against AP reporter for Chernobyl story

-In this Monday, April 11, 2016, file photo, a radiation warning sign stands near a checkpoint in an exclusion zone around the Chernobyl nuclear reactor, southeast of Minsk, Belarus.
-A Belarus court on Thursday Dec.
-22, 2016 ruled against an Associated Press correspondent in a lawsuit by a dairy company that claimed an AP article about farming on fallout-damaged land hurt its reputation.
+A court in the former Soviet republic of Belarus has ruled against an Associated Press correspondent in a lawsuit by a dairy company that claimed an AP article damaged its reputation.
+AP said it stands by reporting and will seek to overturn the ruling on appeal.

 Discussions